Reading up to: Loading… drag to reveal spoilers β†’

 Arcanist

 Alya's recovery continues at Spellgarden in Vanador, still fragile but measurably improving under the daily work of the Handmaiden's Magolith.
-The centrepiece of this book is the creamery Minalan builds for her - deliberately letting her take charge of it, knowing the familiar childhood rhythms of cheesemaking will ground her in ways even the Handmaiden cannot fully replicate.
+A defining moment in Alya's recovery is the creamery Minalan builds for her - deliberately letting her take charge of it, knowing the familiar childhood rhythms of cheesemaking will ground her in ways even the Handmaiden cannot fully replicate.
 The creamery proves transformative: her episodes of madness become fewer and less violent when she is absorbed in the craft, and she speaks with a fluid authority there that has been absent since Greenflower.

 The most dramatic moment is a midnight visitation from Bova, Goddess of the Kine, who appears in their bedchamber to bless Alya for her devotion to the creamery rites.
 Bova lays her hand on Alya's head and grants a benediction: her hands will calm kine with a touch, and those who consume her dairy products will feel healing and peace.
 Minalan uses the Alaran Stone to make Bova's enneagram permanent, welcoming the goddess into his growing pantheon.
 After the blessing, Alya is more attentive to the children, her fits are milder in nature, and her creamery enterprise grows into a meaningful commercial and therapeutic anchor for the household and the domain.